-Subject Summary o f Change to Common Manual Type of Update Effective Date 1195 Qualifying Teaching Service for the Teacher Loan 13.9.A Teacher Loan Forgiveness Program Guarantor Applications received on or after August 14, 2008.
-Forgiveness Program performed som service at an e agency may qu forgiveness on qualifying teach service at an e eligible borrower who ne or all of his or her ligible education service ualify for teacher loan ly if the 5 years of hing service include ligible education service ned after the 2007-2008 1196 Lender Inducements 3.4.C Permitted and Prohibited Inducements Federal July 1, 2010. lender includes services to a se emergency, no assist with fina and clarifies the participate in a exit counseling constraints.
-Cl against lender lender paymen service on an a disclosures rec acts as a lender ermissible activity by a s the providing of staffing chool on a short-term, on-recurring basis to ncial aid-related functions at a lender may school's entrance and sessions within larifies the prohibition payment of a finder's fee, t of compensation for advisory board, and the quired of a student who er's representative.
-1197 Lender Reporting Requirements Relating to Preferred Lender Arrangements apply if the lender arrange Lender Reporting ender reporting to the Department that der has a preferred ment with a school or ated organization.
+Subject Summary of Change to Common Manual Type of Update Effective Date 1195 Qualifying Teaching Service for the Teacher Loan Forgiveness Program 13.9.ATeacher Loan Forgiveness ProgramStates that an eligible borrower who performed some or all of his or her service at an eligible education service agency may qualify for teacher loan forgiveness only if the 5 years of qualifying teaching service include service at an eligible education service agency performed after the 2007-2008 academic year.
+Guarantor Applications received on or after August 14, 2008.
+1196 Lender Inducements 3.4.C Permitted and Prohibited Inducements States that a lender may provide staffing services to a school on a short-term, emergency, non-recurring basis to assist with financial aid-related functions and clarifies that a lender may participate in a school's entrance and exit counseling sessions within constraints.
+Clarifies the prohibition against lender payment of a finder's fee, lender payment of compensation for service on an advisory board, and the disclosures required of a student who acts as a lender's representative.
 Federal July 1, 2010.
-1198 90/10 Rule for Proprietary Schools proprietary sch 90/10 rule and which loss of e failure.
-Requir noncompliance Establishing Eligibility Loss of Eligibility General School Financial Responsibility Standards anctions that apply to a tool that fails to satisfy the clarifies the time frame in ligibility occurs for such a es the school to report its with the 90/10 rule to t within 45 days after the Federal July 1, 2010.
-1199 Private Education end of any fisca noncompliance Federal For administrative 1199 Loans 4.1.A 4.2 4.4 Requires a sch Establishing Eligibility Administrative Capability Standards Providing Information to Students Private education loan information provided by a school on or after July 1, vate Loan Applicant Self- 2010.
+1197 Lender Reporting Requirements Relating to Preferred Lender Arrangements 3.5 Lender Reporting Incorporates lender reporting requirements to the Department that apply if the lender has a preferred lender arrangement with a school or institution- affiliated organization.
+Federal July 1, 2010.
+1198 90/10 Rule for Proprietary Schools 4.1.AEstablishing Eligibility4.1.DLoss of Eligibility4.3.AGeneral SchoolFinancialResponsibilityStandardsUpdates the sanctions that apply to aproprietary school that fails to satisfy the90/10 rule and clarifies the time frame inwhich loss of eligibility occurs for such afailure.Requires the school to report itsnoncompliance with the 90/10 rule to theDepartment within 45 days after the endof any fiscal year in whichnoncompliance occurs.
+Federal July 1, 2010.
+1199 Private Education Loans 4.1.A Establishing Eligibility 4.2 Administrative Capability Standards 4.4 Providing Information to Students Requires a school to provide upon request the Private Loan Applicant Self- Federal July 1, 2010.